How I test my code: motivation and strategy (part 1)

 Reasons to test code are plentiful; performance, quality, usability, security, and stability.
 However, I’m going to focus on testing to ensure expected behavior.

-The main idea is that your suite of tests should insprire confidence that the code performs as expected.
+The main idea is that your suite of tests should inspire confidence that the code performs as expected.
 Any additional updates should pass all tests before being considered in the main branch.
-This way, developer who contribtute to the project don’t fear breaking something 🐞.
+This way, developer who contribute to the project don't fear breaking something 🐞.

 One more thing: when you write tests for your code, you write code which is easy to test.
 The result is functional, maintainable, and composable!